akmalfaditya/Bootcamp/Practice/Collections/Lists, Queues, Stacks, Dictionaries and Sets/README.md

 # Collections: Lists, Queues, Stacks, Dictionaries and Sets

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the essential data structures that power modern applications!
 Collections are the workhorses of programming - understanding when and how to use each type is crucial for writing efficient, readable code.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Collection Types: